tiefenauer/long-haul/pages/dl_2_improving_deep_neural_networks.md

 Because the values in $$W^{[l]}$$ become close to zero, the cell value $$Z^{[l]} = W^{[l]} a^{[l-1]} + b^{[l]}$$ (before activation) is also close to zero.
 Therefore, the values after activation mostly lie in the linear region of the activation function.
 Therefore the NN calculates something more or less close to a linear function.
 As we have seen in [part one]({% link pages/dl_1_neural_networks.md %}), linear classifiers can only calculate linear boundaries.
 Therefore the higher the value for  $$\lambda$$ the more we force the NN to become close to a linear function and prevent it to calculate over-complicated boundaries.
 This consequently reduces overfitting.

-### Dropout regularization
+### Dropout
-Another technique to reduce overfitting is using Dropouts.
+Another technique to reduce overfitting is using **Dropouts**.
 With dropouts we mean completely **cancelling out individual neurons** during test time by multiplying their weights by zero.
 By doing this we prevent single neurons in the NN to become too important for learning.
 In other words: We force the NN to learn from other features too.
 To make this work, we must cancel out different units in each iteration **during training time**.
 When doing this, the ratio of cancelled out neurons in each layer should not be more than 50%.
 Dropout regularization works surprisingly well for certain domains such as computer vision.
 On the downside we can't really rely on the costs calculated by $$J$$ anymore because different units are cancelled out in each iteration.
 To get around this you should plot your costs without and then with dropout regularization to make sure they are really decreasing.
 **Important: during test time we mustn't use dropout regularization anymore because we want to see the performance of the full network!**